 A CABI-led project involving an international team of remote sensing and plant protection experts is helping China reduce its reliance on harmful pesticides to fight crop pests and diseases including yellow rust fungal disease of wheat and locusts.

 The £1.6 million STFC Newton Agri-Tech Fund-financed project is leaving a lasting legacy in helping the Chinese Government reach its goal of zero increase in pesticide use by 2020 – adopting more sustainable controls, where possible, instead.

 We’ve selected a few of the latest new geographic, host and species records for plant pests and diseases from CAB Abstracts.
-Records this fortnight include the first report of Trochoideus desjardinsi in Cuba.
-8 new records of Curculionidae in Saudi Arabia and 3 new species of aphids in China.
+Records this month include the first report of Pratylenchus neglectus on maize in Hungary, the first report of Cecidochares connexa parasitism in West Africa and a report on Phalaenopsis petal spot disease in Taiwan.
 Continue reading

 We’ve selected a few of the latest new geographic, host and species records for plant pests and diseases from CAB Abstracts.
-Records this fortnight include the first report of sweet potato Badnavirus in South Africa.
-The first report of Arabis mosaic virus in rhubarb in Poland and the first report of maize yellow mosaic virus on corn in South Korea.
+Records this month include the first report on North American poplar leaf rust fungus (Melampsora medusae) in China, reports on a new species of Momphidae identified in the Netherlands and a new relative of the Irish famine pathogen Phytophthora infestans in South America.
 Continue reading